aiidateam/aiida-core/docs/source/topics/data_types.rst

   In [4]: folder.put_object_from_filelike(filelike_object, path='file2.txt')

-Inversely, the content of the files stored in the :py:class:`~aiida.orm.nodes.data.folder.FolderData` node can be accessed using the :py:class:`~aiida.orm.nodes.node.Node.get_object_content()` method:
+Inversely, the content of the files stored in the :py:class:`~aiida.orm.nodes.data.folder.FolderData` node can be accessed using the :py:meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.get_object_content()` method:

 .. code-block:: ipython

   In [5]: folder.get_object_content('file1.txt')
   Out[5]: 'File 1 content\n'

-To see the files that are stored in the :py:class:`~aiida.orm.nodes.data.folder.FolderData`, you can use the :py:class:`~aiida.orm.nodes.node.Node.list_object_names()` method:
+To see the files that are stored in the :py:class:`~aiida.orm.nodes.data.folder.FolderData`, you can use the :py:meth:`~aiida.orm.nodes.repository.NodeRepositoryMixin.list_object_names()` method:

 .. code-block:: ipython